tinyrye/becodeex-purchase-tracker-service/README.md

 1. Add/List Payers
 2. Obtain Payer Balance per Purchaser.
 3. Observe Purchase Transaction of a Purchaser.
+4. Spend Points to claim as Rewards.

 ## How to Use ##

+The quick answer for people reviewing this code exercise:

+1. `./build.sh`
+2. `./test.sh`

+These two steps build the app, then run the Go Unit Tests, and lastly start the http services and execute transactions and point spends to prove whether the functionality works as intended.

 ### Prerequisite ###

-A Linux or Unix like system with `golang` installed at 1.18
+A Linux or Unix like system with `golang` installed at `1.18`.

-Optional prerequisite of `jq` [JQ](https://stedolan.github.io/jq) is used in example to format responses.
+To run `./test.sh`, please install `jq` if it is not already provided by your distribution.

 ### Building ###